-During the reporting period, 655,034 shares were issued from the exercise of options or performance rights previously granted as remuneration.
+During the reporting period, no shares were issued from the exercise of options or performance rights previously granted as remuneration.

-Further details are contained in note 26 to the accounts.
+Further details are contained in note 27 to the financial statements.

 Indemnification and Insurance of Directors and Officers

 During or since the end of the financial year, the Company has paid premiums in respect of a contract insuring all the directors of the Company against a liability incurred in their role as directors of the Company, except where: